Fostering Innovation to Achieve the Sustainable Development Goals

 While the outcome text negotiated in Rio was not satisfactory, a number of impactful initiatives were created in the months leading to Rio+20 and at the summit.
 In Rio, governments agreed to a series of commitments to sustainable development, including more than $513 billion funds.

 On behalf of AEGEE, I contributed to the Rio+20 Compilation Document that was used as a starting point for the negotiations.
-I also co-created a multi-stakeholder initiative, together with other members of the UN Major Groups, to advocate for the creation of the Sustainable Development Goals (SDGs) as a way of breaking silos to put sustainability at the center of development goals and to better include the interests of youth and future generations in the framework.
+I also co-created a multi-stakeholder initiative, together with other members of the UN Major Groups, to advocate for the creation of the Sustainable Development Goals (SDGs) as a way of breaking silos and putting sustainability at the center of development goals.
+My colleagues and I also sought to better include the interests of youth and future generations in the framework.
 Successively, the SDGs were proposed by the Government of Colombia and picked up by the 64th UN DPI Conference in Bonn in 2011, and then the process continued all the way to Rio+20 and beyond.

-My most important contribution was obtaining the support of European Commissioner for the Environment, Janez Potočnik, and of the UN Secretary-General's Special Representative David Nabarro.
+My most important contribution was obtaining support from the European Commissioner for the Environment, Janez Potočnik, and from the UN Secretary-General's Special Representative David Nabarro.
 Potočnik was one of Rio+20's most influential negotiators representing more than 500 million EU citizens, and Nabarro was highly involved with the UN Secretary-General's work on Sustainable Development.
-As they joined our table, our requests gained legitimacy beyond that table in Rio.
+As they joined our table, our requests gained legitimacy that extended well beyond that venue in Rio.

 After Rio+20, the SDGs were formally established and Nabarro became the UN Secretary-General's Special Adviser on the 2030 Agenda for Sustainable Development and Climate Change.